New · Veo 3.1 live — up to 4K with native audio

 Applying the four tests across the market in 2026: the closed single-model platforms (Sora's ecosystem, Runway's plans) bundle strong models with subscription access - fine if your volume is steady and you love that one model, expensive if either isn't true.
 We keep current verdicts in best Sora alternatives and Runway vs Kling.
 Multi-model credit platforms score better on tests 1-3 by construction; the differentiators become model quality, published pricing, and whether credits expire.

-That's the niche aivideos.eu occupies deliberately: ten models (five image, five video), every price published, credits that never expire, commercial rights from the first euro.
+That's the niche aivideos.eu occupies deliberately: 23 models (seven image, sixteen video), every price published, credits that never expire, commercial rights from the first euro.
 Whether it's worth your money is exactly what the free images and a €15 pack are for - the cheapest possible way to find out is built into the product.

 Quick Answers